collaborative-robotics/collaborative-robotics.github.io/ismr-2023-workshop.md

 Coffee Break:  10:00 - 10:30 AM (30 minutes)

-Session 2:  Hands-On Session and Poster Session, 10:30 AM - 12:00 PM (90 minutes)
+Session 2:  Hands-On Session (and Poster Session), 10:30 AM - 12:00 PM (90 minutes)
-  * Tentative outline for hands-on session (see below for preparation):
   * Set up AMBF and MONAI segmentation network (hopefully in advance)
   * Evaluate performance of pre-trained network with AMBF simulator output
   * Collect training data in AMBF and re-train network (small number of epochs)
   * Evaluate performance of re-trained network with AMBF simulator output
   * Evaluate performance with dVRK images (sim-to-real)
   * If labeled dVRK images available, re-train network and re-evaluate

-## Poster Session
+## Community Poster Session

+We will run a poster session during the coffee break and concurrently with the hands-on session.
+Interested participants are invited to bring their posters, as long as they are related to the workshop theme of machine learning in robotic surgery.
-The workshop will also provide a poster session for researchers to present their results in data-driven methods for scene perception, intelligent assistance, semi-autonomous teleoperation and surgical autonomy.
+Relevant poster topics include data-driven methods for scene perception, intelligent assistance, semi-autonomous teleoperation and surgical autonomy.

+There is no submission or review process for posters, although we encourage attendees to let us know if they will to bring a poster so that we can be sure to have enough poster stands.
+We currently plan to have approximately 10 poster stands in the room.

 ## Preparation for Hands-On Session